Ruby Pattern Matching: Arrays, Hashes, and Data Extraction

 # First: 1, Third: 3

-Ruby 3.1+ introduced pin operator (^) to reference previously bound variables in a pattern:
+Ruby 3.1 introduced the pin operator (^) to reference previously bound variables inside a pattern, which lets you match against external values rather than creating new bindings:

 name = "Alice"